felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 horizontal scaling.

 ##### Load balancers
-A load balancer works as a proxy and distributes traffic accross multiple machines.
+A load balancer works as a proxy and distributes traffic across multiple machines.
 Their main purpose is to be able to increase the amount of concurrent requests to a service.
 Load balancers work at different levels of the OSI stack -- think application level vs network level.